 No matter where you’re going, you need a map in order to reach your destination.

-Sales is no different, meaning that it’s essential to map out your sales process and always know what your next step should be.
+Sales are no different, meaning that it’s essential to map out your sales process and always know what your next step should be.

 This procedure will pave the way for success – it will help you attract your leads and direct them towards closing a deal without going astray somewhere along the customer journey.